inmarsat-enterprise/idp-developer-kit/README.md

 Inmarsat also provides the following open source reference material:

 * [**idpmodem**](https://github.com/inmarsat/idpmodem)
-Python 3.x package on PyPI and GitHub
+Python 3.x package on PyPI and GitHub interfacing the modem using AT commands.

 * [**isatdatapro-api**](https://www.npmjs.com/package/isatdatapro-api)
-Node.js package on NPM
+Node.js package on NPM interfacing a web client to the network API.

 * [**FieldEdge Ultralite IDP Project**](https://github.com/inmarsat-enterprise/feu-idp)
 on GitHub